Looking for support for your finance function? Book a time with an expert.

 While other metrics can paint rosy pictures, leverage ratios cut straight to the core question that keeps bankers, investors, and CFOs awake at night:

-How much debt is this company really carrying, and can they handle it?
+How much debt is this company really carrying, and can it handle it?

 Understanding leverage ratios isn't just about satisfying curious lenders—it's about mastering one of the most critical tools for measuring financial risk, planning growth strategies, and making informed decisions about your company's capital structure.

-What Is a Leverage Ratio and Why Does It Matters
+What Is a Leverage Ratio and Why Does It Matter

 A leverage ratio measures how much debt a company uses relative to its equity, assets, or earnings capacity.